LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 * Connector API (build a connector to any custom messaging channel)
 * Live Chat on your website

-## Customize your messaging program

-LivePerson is the most advanced platform for any size organization, offering a slew of customization capabilities.
-To ensure you are getting the most out of web messaging, develop and set up your preferences in three areas:

-* **Customer experience:** design what your consumers will see when they interact with you - including the messaging window,  the banners, buttons and automatic text.
-Add bots and automation to be the first to answer.
-* **Agent experience**: Set up agent experience to ensure your reps are successful including predefined content and custom widgets
-* **Management & Operations**: Cost savings are a product of effective operations: set up all your skills and LOBs, routing, agent capacity, & queue priority

-This guide will provide a checklist for actions you can take for each of the above areas.
+{: .notice}

-\*Important note: through LivePerson, you can serve your consumers through multiple messaging channels on the same platform.
+Through LivePerson, you can serve your consumers through multiple messaging channels on the same platform.
 This means that if you create any settings for other channels such as bots, surveys, agent tools, and operative elements - you only have to create them once and they will apply to all channels.
-For example, after you complete this set up for web messaging, and decide to add Facebook Messenger messaging, all the same settings will apply (except for the specific customer experience design and rich messaging for that channel)

 ## Step 3: Design the customer experience